feberts/game-server/README.md

 This project provides a server for multiplayer games.
 The main features are:

 - a framework that allows new games to be added easily
-- a unified but flexible API for all games
+- a uniform yet flexible API for all games

-Areas of application include
+Possible areas of application include:

 - programming courses in which students implement game clients
-- projects in the area of machine learning
+- projects in the area of reinforcement learning
-- competitive programming contests
 - multiplayer game development in general

-## Quick start
+## Quickstart

-If you want to try this project on your machine, start the server by running `server/game_server.py`.
+To try this project on your machine, start the server by running `server/game_server.py`.
 Then run two tic-tac-toe clients (`client/tictactoe_client.py`) in separate shells.
 No further configuration is required.

 ## Operating the server